nimanasiri/CPEN-442-Assignment1/README.md

-# Answers for All Questions:
+# How to Run:

+## Q1
 Can just run Q1 by simply executing *python q1.py*

-## Q1
 ### a) Plaintext
 OFFWITHTHEIRHEADSANDTHEPROCESSIONMOVEDONCOMMATHREEOFTHESOLDIERSREMAININGBEHINDTOEXECUTETHEUNFORTUNATEGARDENERSCOMMAWHORANTOALICEFORPROTECTIONDOTYOUSHANTBEBEHEADEDSAIDALICECOMMAANDSHEPUTTHEMINTOALARGEFLOWERPOTTHATSTOODNEARDOTTHETHREESOLDIERSWANDEREDABOUTFORAMINUTEORTWOCOMMALOOKINGFORTHEMCOMMAANDTHENQUIETLYMARCHEDOFFAFTERTHEOTHERSDOTARETHEIRHEADSOFFSHOUTEDTHEQUEENDOTTHEIRHEADSAREGONECOMMAIFITPLEASEYOURMAJESTYTHESOLDIERSSHOUTEDINREPLY